 Éliane Thivierge: The idea first came to mind was when I was in a festival in Germany and I had just written this piece in Rave Ethics (the zine) and I had my notes which were basically like my diary.
 This festival had open workshops you could just sign up to run and I was like, I could do a workshop about sexual harassment on dance floors “How to flirt on a dance floor”.

 Celeste Pimm: [PLURI] was about finding common ground.
 Pretty much all female and non-binary people, as well as individuals of different racial backgrounds have had certain experiences [with harassment] .

 Zoë Christmas: Whether they were electronic musicians or in the raver scene or would go to punk shows at Casa [de Popolo].

 CP: For me, I’m a partygoer and a musician and a lot of my friends work putting together parties.
-I’ve seen some of my guy friends who have a little less of an education in feminism and they are just a little bit more out of touch with the reality of people’s experiences.
-I’ve seen them accidentally exclude people first hand, I know that they have good intentions and they just needed somebody to make the connection for them.
+I’ve seen some of my guy friends who have a little less of a background in feminism I’ve seen them accidentally exclude people first hand, I know that they have good intentions and they just needed somebody to make the connection for them.

 ZC: It [was] important for the project to have a niche interest not just “anti sexism or anti racism”, it started with the problems inside the electronic music scene.

 JS: What does it feel like to be part of an initiative, to always have to be the face of the movement?

 ET: In front of promoters I totally understand the tension between the pressure to feel professional and accessible, but I think it’s good for our image to look human and accessible and flawed—it’s perfect.
 It’s really part of feminism, but I understand that feeling too, when standing in front of [promoters].

 ZC: [That feeling when you’re at a party but in front of promoters] talking about making out or something (everyone laughs).